Stopping Cornavirus behind bars was an achievable moral imperative. We failed.

 This Washington Post article is eye-opening.
+The rate in jails and prison is 2 1/2 times higher.

 Covid-19 is rampaging through the country’s jails and prisons.
 As of last week, the Marshall Project documented more than 9,400 cases of covid-19 in U.S. jails and prisons, with more than 140 deaths.
 A Twitter account tracking prison data puts the figure higher — more than 18,000 staff and prisoners infected in the 45 states providing data.
 The known infection rate in jails in prisons is about 2½ times higher than in the general population, and as of this week, eight of the 10 largest outbreaks in the country have been at correctional facilities.